i.MX RT595 Evaluation Kit

 Now your Evaluation license is installed, you can relaunch your application build by double-clicking on the buildExecutable task in the Gradle tasks view.
 It may takes some time.

-The gradle task deploys the MicroEJ application in the BSP and then builds the BSP using Make.
+The Gradle task deploys the MicroEJ application in the BSP and then builds the BSP using Make.

 Warning